 Unfortunately at the moment, electric charging points are not available at our car park.
 The closest location is at the Riverside Museum, a straight 10 minute walk from the distillery.

 We have a very simple subway system here in Glasgow - in fact it's one of the oldest in the world!
 From Partick Subway Station, it’s a 20-minute walk via Beith Street.

-Regular trains leave the lower-level platforms at Glasgow Central to the Exhibition Train Station, from there it’s a 10-minute walk.
-Follow signs for the SEC and we’re just a few minutes further along.
+From Exhibition Centre train station: 10-minute walk.
+Follow signs for the SEC and we are just a few minutes further along.

 From Partick (for mainline trains), it’s a 20-minute walk.
 Follow the instructions above!

-The Glasgow City Sightseeing bus route includes The Clydeside Distillery on their city tour, with a dedicated bus stop right outside the building!
+The Glasgow City Sightseeing bus route includes The Clydeside Distillery on their city tour, with a dedicated bus stop, 11a right outside the building!
 Hop off and hop back on the bus during their scheduled times.

-The nearest bus stop is located at the SEC or Riverside Muesum via the Service 100.
-From each stop it's around a 10 minute walk to the distillery.
+The service 100 (local bus service) is located at the SEC or Riverside Museum.
+From either bus stop it's around a 10 minute walk to the distillery.

 Follow National Cycle Route 7, leaving Glasgow city centre along the River Clyde towards Dumbarton.
 There are 12 bike racks outside the Distillery.

 We’re 40 minutes from the city centre alongside the River Clyde, between the SEC and the Riverside Museum.